subutai-blueprints/iot-sandbox/README.md

 ### 4. Start sending data!

 Now you can start sending data from whatever MQTT-enabled device or equipment you have.
-If you want to simulate it, please check [this wiki page](https://github.com/subutai-blueprints/iot-sandbox/wiki/Testing-this-BP) about it.
+If you want to send simulated data, please check [this wiki page](https://github.com/subutai-blueprints/iot-sandbox/wiki/Testing-this-BP) about how to use node-red to send random data.

 ![Populated dashboard](https://github.com/subutai-blueprints/iot-sandbox/raw/master/docs/BP-16.png)